 The MSc in City Planning & Regeneration is now one of eight MSc degrees taught within the Real Estate, Planning and Regeneration (REPR) MSc Programme.
 These innovative programmes were initially launched in September 2006 by Urban Studies, which is widely recognised as one of Europe's leading centres of urban research, following close consultation with the relevant professional, policy and business communities and has been widely welcomed by leading professions in the field.
 It is intended to provide an intensive fast-track entry to professional qualifications for well-motivated, high-quality postgraduate students.

 Alongside the main programme we also offer a Postgraduate Certificate in Real Estate and Postgraduate Certificate in Spatial Planning, primarily for CPD students.

-I enjoyed meeting like-minded people on my course and there was a good social side too.
-There is an associated alumni association for those who have or are undertaking the course.
+I enjoyed meeting like-minded people on my courses and there was a good social side too.
+There is an associated alumni association for those who have or are undertaking the programme.
 This gave extra support to me in terms of the actual working world and finding work.
-The course lecturers helped us to undertake work placements and informed us when companies were recruiting for students and/or graduates.
+The lecturers helped us to find work placements and informed us when companies were recruiting for students and/or graduates.
 I am still involved in the alumni association for the University and my employer appreciates extracurricular activities like these.

 Arya Moalemi, USA, 2011-12

 'Deciding to attend the University of Glasgow was an exciting and easy choice for me to make.
 From an international perspective, the longstanding prestige of the name of the university was key to my decision.
 On a personal level, the strong reputation and the unfaltering helpfulness of the Urban Studies staff made me certain that the University of Glasgow was the right choice for me.